 The RDSR command allows the bus master to verify the contents of the Status register.
 Reading Status provides information about the current state of the write protection features.
-Following the RDSR opcode, the FM25640 will return one byte with the contents of the Status register.
-The Status register is described in detail below.
+Following the RDSR opcode, the FM25C160 will return one byte with the contents of the Status register.
+The Status register is described in detail in a later section.